disruptiveplanets/AIME/data/probe-space/readme.md

 The above run finished, so I submitted a new one increasing the resolution.
 On Julien's advice, I also ran some fits like October 18 for higher experimental precision to understand exactly when the higher order parameters converge.
 These are the small-sigma runs.

 Next step is to scan sigma and l1 at specific shape parameters.

+## October 25
+I finished the higher resolution scan and put the higher sigma scan in the `minimizer` directory.
+Both scan went great and the results are visible here.